FSFSplatter: Build Surface and Novel Views with Sparse-Views within 2min: Method

-2DGS employs a CUDA-based differentiable rasterizer that explicitly computes the gradients of Gaussian primitives.
-However, the original rasterizer does not support the backward propagation of camera parameters, which is detrimental for pose-free 3D reconstruction, as it tends to amplify subtle multi-view inconsistencies during the optimization process.
-To address this limitation, we incorporate differentiable camera poses into the differentiable Gaussian primitives.
-Following related works such as GS-SLAM \cite{keetha2024splatam}, we consistently position the camera pose at the origin of the coordinate system.
-Prior to rasterization, we apply the inverse transformation of the camera pose $T^\text{cam}_k$ to all Gaussian primitives, thereby achieving the same view synthesis effect as in the original framework.
-Throughout this process, $T^\text{cam}_k$ remains differentiable.
-Consequently, any loss based on the rasterized image will propagate back to the camera pose before being passed to the Gaussian primitives during backpropagation.
+GS's original rasterizer does not support the backward propagation of camera parameters, which is detrimental for pose-free 3D reconstruction, as it tends to amplify subtle multi-view inconsistencies during optimization.
+Following related works \cite{keetha2024splatam}, we consistently position camera poses at the origin point.
+Before rasterization, we apply inverse transformations of camera poses $\mathbf{T}^\text{cam}_k$ to all Gaussian primitives, thereby achieving the same NVS as in the original framework.
+Throughout this process, $\mathbf{T}^\text{cam}_k$ remains differentiable.
+Any loss based on rasterized images will propagate back to camera poses before being passed to Gaussian primitives during backpropagation.
 Owing to the sparsity of viewpoints, our approach enables rapid and mutually independent pose optimization across different views.